top of page

 CHALLENGE

-In 2019 GGU’s prime downtown address was critical for access to its student base, made up mostly of mid-career professionals.
-But persistent offers from developers to maximize the real estate potential of its downtown site had begun to paralyze aspects of university decision making.
-To get on the front foot, GGU needed to determine its fundamental needs within a rapidly changing academic, programmatic, cultural, and financial landscape – irrespective of what real estate offer was on the table.
+In 2019, Golden Gate University's (GGU) prime downtown location was a critical access for its student base consisting of primarily mid-career professionals.
+However, persistent offers from developers seeking to maximize the real estate potential of this site was paralyzing aspects of university decision-making.
+GGU needed to determine its fundamental needs within a rapidly changing academic, programmatic, cultural, and financial landscape irrespective of what real estate offer was on the table.

 APPROACH